tadpol/ucr/README.md

 After all options and keys have been removed from the argument list, the remaining args are used to search for a function.
 This is done by prefixing the script name and adding `_` between args.
 If a function is not found, the last argument is drop and searched again.
 If nothing is found after trying all subpatterns, then the function `ucr_function_not_found` is called.

+`ucr tasks` is useful to see what tasks have been defined.

+`ucr state` is useful to see how arguments have been parsed.

+### Config files

+If there is a `.env` file in the current directory, all of the key=values in it will get loaded into the ENV.

+A sectioned config file can be put at $HOME. (`.ucrrc`) This follows a simple INI format.
+Everything before the first section will always get loaded.
+Following sections can be loaded with the `--sec=<section>` option.
+All of these are loaded into the ENV.

 ## Development

 ## Contributing